I was one of the first to try the new iCandy Pip – here’s why it’s the ultimate travel stroller for modern parents

 iCandy Pip overhead locker

-Squirming babies and harnesses don't tend to go hand in hand but the Pip makes the job a little easier with a large five-point harness of which the top two hook neatly onto the middle straps, meaning you only actually have to clip in two buckles rather than all of them.
+Squirming babies and harnesses don't tend to go hand in hand but this lightweight travel stroller makes the job a little easier with a large five-point harness of which the top two hook neatly onto the middle straps, meaning you only actually have to clip in two buckles rather than all of them.
 To release, simply press the large iCandy button.
 It's also a lot easier to adjust than other pushchairs I've used and I felt confident that my baby was safe and secure.

 iCandy Pip harness